Hsinghsudwal/NexusFlow/README.md

 ### MLOps Stack Components

-The framework includes a modular stack system with components for:
+This framework includes a modular stack system with components like:

 - Experiment Tracking: Integration with MLflow for metrics and parameters
 - Model Registry: Version control for ML models